 Joe Karlgaard came to Rice from Stanford University where he served as senior associate athletics director for development.
 Prior to Stanford, Karlgaard was athletics director at Oberlin College from 2005 to 2011.

-At Stanford, Karlgaard was responsible for helping set the strategic direction for a $90 million annual budget and led a staff of 14 in delivering the greatest single-year increase in the school’s fundraising history, $52 million in 2012.
-He also oversaw the completion of a $22 million campaign for a new football operations building for the Cardinal and fund-raised seven endowed coaching positions.
-He also created the Bill Walsh Society, a new source of endowed discretionary funds for use by the director of athletics.
+At Stanford, Karlgaard was responsible for helping set the strategic direction for a $90 million annual budget and led a staff of 14 in delivering the greatest single-year in the school’s fundraising history, $52 million in 2012.

-Karlgaard his wife, Jill, and their three sons, Charlie (age 8) and twins Lucas Robert and Daniel Richard (who were born in August) and dog Fleener make their home in Houston.
+Karlgaard his wife, Jill, and their three sons, Charlie (14), twins Lucas and Daniel (6) and dog Fleener make their home in Houston.